Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Business built around new and unproven products and services and/or those being established by inexperience owners are unlikely to be supported until they can demonstrate viability.

 The program is also not intended to fund part-time or sideline businesses.
 Full-time seasonal business may be considered.
+The local IFI will ultimately decide these issues.

 Read more